notthisyear/GmailFetcherAndDiscordForwarder/README.md

                                 --email-address firstname.lastname@example.com
                                 --discord-webhook-url https://discord.com/api/webhook/id/token
 ```

+The first time the program runs, the authentication flow will open a browser where the user must log in to the relevant Gmail account and allow the program to access its inbox.
+It will generate a token file that gets re-used until it expires.

 The program will first fetch all sent and received e-mail from the specified account and build the cache.
 Then, it will enter an infinite loop where it periodically checks for new e-mails.